 You should have two subwoofers.

 Seriously, you really should.
-One of the best research papers ever written on this topic was penned by Todd Welti, an acoustic technician at Harman International (the company that makes Harman/Kardon electronics, JBL speakers, etc.), and this was his conclusion.
+One of the best research papers ever written on this topic was penned by Todd Welti, an acoustic technician at Harman International (the company that is responsible for Harman/Kardon electronics, JBL speakers, etc.), and this was his conclusion.
 We understand that, for domestic reasons, the multiple subwoofer route is frequently less than ideal, but we’re here to tell you it sounds spectacular.
 If you can swing it, you should.
 Multiple subs won’t fix the issue of standing waves, but it will give everyone in the room a better sense of bass response by eliminating the potential for those null spaces we mentioned earlier.

 Go forth and be moved